 The doctors and scientists at the Hyperoxaluria Center on Mayo Clinic's campus in Minnesota are widely respected leaders in caring for people with primary hyperoxaluria and in studying how to improve its diagnosis and treatment.

-This rare inherited kidney disease causes kidney stones to form.
+This rare inherited kidney disease causes kidney stones.
 Symptoms most often occur during childhood or adolescence.
-Treatment may involve taking medications, adjusting your fluid intake and diet, and undergoing surgery to remove kidney stones.
+Treatment may involve taking medications, adjusting your fluid intake and diet, or undergoing surgery to remove kidney stones.
 Eventually, if you lose kidney function you may need dialysis or a kidney transplant.

 Your kidney doctor (nephrologist) or a doctor who specializes in caring for children with kidney conditions (pediatric nephrologist) works closely with you, your primary care doctor, a dietitian, nurses, and specialists in radiology and pathology.
 This multidisciplinary, coordinated approach to diagnostic services ensures that your visits are efficient and complete.
 The center also serves as a resource to your primary care doctor and local care team as they provide treatment services.

 A partnership between research and clinical care

 Because the Hyperoxaluria Center combines clinical care and research, its physician-scientists have a valuable opportunity to conduct research at a level that very few medical centers can attain.
 This close collaboration between clinical care and research produces opportunities for discovery and results.
 For example, the center: